cmsc388M/fall19/project3/README.md

 In the previous projects, you were introduced to the concepts of packages and how to import them into your project using the _**Asset Store**_ and the _**Package Manager**_.
 However, Unity also makes it easy to import and export your own custom packages outside of these distribution channels.
 Packages are stored with the file extension `.unitypackage`.
 In this part, you will be downloading the Google VR SDK unitypackage and adding that into your project.

 - Using your web browser, navigate to this link: https://github.com/googlevr/gvr-unity-sdk/releases/latest
 - Under the "Assets" section, click on the .unitypackage file to download it.
-It is typically the first item and will be named like `GoogleVRForUnity_1.200.1.unitypackage`.
+It is typically the first item and will be named something like `GoogleVRForUnity_1.200.1.unitypackage`.
 - In your Unity project, go to `Assets` -> `Import Package` -> `Custom Package` and use your computer's file explorer to select the file that you downloaded.
 - In the popup Window that appears, make sure that all of the items are selected (they should be by default) and click on the _**Import**_ button.
 - Once this is finished, you will see a _**GoogleVR**_ folder in your project.

 ### Basic Examples and Resources

 At this point, you now know how to complete initial setup and configuration settings of a Google Daydream project, however, you are probably still wondering how you can actually make use of the SDK in your project.
-A lot of this project will guide you through this, but if you're ever lost or want to see some examples or tutorials to get comfortable before moving forward, the following resources may be helpful:
+This might be a good time to check out the following examples to get a basic understanding of how Google VR scenes are structured:

 - Google includes its very own example of a Daydream VR scene within the package that you imported.
 Navigate to `Assets` -> `GoogleVR` -> `Demos` -> `Scenes` and open up the _**HelloVR**_ scene so you can see how the project is structured.
 This is also a good scene to get practice with using the Editor and Controller emulators that you can later use to test your own scene.
 - [This tutorial](https://youtu.be/xz5cP2JdxTM) does a great job at introducing how you can build your own Daydream VR experience from scratch.
 - We have also created our own basic example of a Google VR sample project that you can reference as well.
 It is a completed version of the tutorial from the previous item with a few modifications.
 You can take a look at it [here](https://github.com/cmsc388M/fall19/tree/master/examples/GoogleVRSample) (in the examples/GoogleVRSample folder of this repo).

-- The Google VR Documentation, in particular the [guides](https://developers.google.com/vr/develop) and [API Reference](https://developers.google.com/vr/reference).
+Another great resource you can refer to as you develop your project is the Google VR Documentation, in particular the [guides](https://developers.google.com/vr/develop) and [API Reference](https://developers.google.com/vr/reference).

 ### Google Daydream Elements (Advanced But Important Samples)